gnourtwerdna/monte-carlo-sim/README.md

 ## Description

 This project implements a Monte Carlo simulation engine in Python to analyze and visualize the potential risk and return profiles of multi-sector stock portfolios.
-It calculates key performance and risk metrics over different time periods (1, 3, and 5 years) and presents the results through an interactive web dashboard built with Streamlit and Plotly.
+It calculates key performance and risk metrics over different time periods and presents the results through an interactive web dashboard built with Streamlit and Plotly.

 ## Setup